 Lyft drivers represent a publicly-traded corporation but use their own vehicles to carry out its services.
 When an accident occurs, it’s extremely important to understand your rights and responsibilities to any passengers involved.
-If you’ve been involved in a Lyft accident in Los Angeles or elsewhere, recovering for your losses can become a complex process.
-Whether you’re the passenger, Lyft driver or pedestrian injured in the accident, it’s important to work with a Los Angeles Lyft accident lawyer that uniquely understands the specific issues that may arise.
+If you’ve been involved in a Lyft accident, recovering for your losses can become a complex process.
+Whether you’re the passenger, Lyft driver or pedestrian injured in the accident, it’s important to work with a Lyft accident lawyer that uniquely understands the specific issues that may arise.

 As the state of origin for some of the largest ridesharing companies working today, California was the first state to legalize ridesharing, otherwise known as transportation network companies.
 Having officially entered the mainstream as one of the most useful modes of public transportation in otherwise congested cities, ridesharing apps like Uber and Lyft have completely revolutionized how people get around.
 A rideshare occurs when a passenger travels in a private driver’s personal vehicle for a one-time ride they purchased through the ridesharing app.
 The driver charges the rider through the app, and the rideshare company keeps a percentage of the profits.